Towards Exact Temporal Aggregation of Time-Coupled Energy Storage Models via Active Constraint Set Identification and Machine Learning: Optimization Model for Exact TSA with ESSs

 To capitalize on the potential for parallelization and improved computational performance of model~\eqref{eqn:model}, enabled by disaggregation and subsequent aggregation, the modeler must make two key decisions: (\textit{a}) how to disaggregate the full time horizon into submodels~$i$, that is, where to place the splits in the full time horizon, and (\textit{b}) how to aggregate periods $r$ within each submodel.
 However, time-coupling from ESS renders these decisions particularly challenging.
-In the following section, we establish the conditions for disaggregation and aggregation that inform these TSA decisions, thereby enabling the construction of aggregated models that exactly preserve the optimal solution of their full-scale counterpart.
+In the following section, we establish the conditions for disaggregation and aggregation that inform these TSA decisions, thereby enabling the construction of an aggregated model that exactly preserves the optimal solution of its full-scale counterpart.